Construction and Demolition Waste Management

 - Tonnage amounts

-- Appropriate coding to indicate that the material was recycled or disposed.
+- Appropriate coding to indicate that the material was recycled or disposed of

 Once we determine compliance with the Ordinance, it will take approximately 4 to 6 weeks from the date all required documents were submitted to the Public Works Department to receive the refund.

-**It should be noted that it is the applicants and/or sub-contractors responsibility to insure that the correct material type is indicated on each C&D receipt.
+**It should be noted that it is the applicant's and/or sub-contractor's responsibility to ensure that the correct material type is indicated on each C&D receipt.

 Forfeiture of the Security Deposit